hopsoft/turbo_boost-streams/README.md

 You should consider boosted streams a substrate for building additional libraries and abstractions.

 *Please don't use TurboBoost Streams to manually orchestrate micro DOM updates (from the server).
-Such techniques are what gave rise to Full Stack Frontend and sent the industry on a decade long journey of complexity and frustration.*
+Such techniques are what gave rise to Full Stack Frontend and sent the industry on a decade-long journey of complexity and frustration.*

 ## Developing